Toast Payroll: Assign or Change Employee Jobs or Locations

 • Use separate pay groups for accurate tax calculation and Form W-2 reporting.

-• Avoid manually moving hours between pay groups as this may cause tax compliance issues.
+• Avoid manually moving hours between pay groups, as this may cause tax compliance issues.

 Back to top

-Toast Payroll: Add a Job to an Employee's Profile
+Add a Job to an Employee's Profile

-Example of an employee's job page
+Example of an employee's job page showing two jobs (Cashier $16, Training Manager $22) at the Chicago location

-1. To add a job (role), navigate to an employee's profile.
-Scroll down and select + Add job.
+1. In Toast Payroll, navigate to the employee's profile, scroll down, and select + Add job.

 + Add job button on the Employment tab of an employee's profile